Glycocalex/OmicsCat/README.md

 3) The average distances are used as edge weights in the construction of a network graph, species with similar expression are grouped closely together within the network.

 At this stage the script does not include functionality for detection of rhythmicity, I am testing for rhythmicity using other tools and importing rhythmic species manually.
-Incorporating rhytmicity detection may be beyond the scope of this script, we will see how things develop.

 Finally, I have updated the script to use pyvis for the visualisation of network graphs.
 Pyvis creates a html file which allows interactive exploration of the network graphs generated from OmicsCat.